When Criminal Charges Could Put Your Immigration Status at Risk

 While every case needs to be looked at carefully, and while there are additional crimes with serious immigration consequences not listed here, some of the most common crimes we defend non-citizens against that may set off alarm bells with immigration authorities and have serious immigration consequences include:

-• Driving under the influence of alcohol or drugs
+- Driving under the influence of alcohol or drugs

-• Drug-related offenses
+- Drug-related offenses

-• Domestic violence
+- Domestic violence

-• Theft or fraud crimes
+- Theft or fraud crimes

-• Firearm violations
+- Firearm violations

-• Crimes of violence
+- Crimes of violence

 You can review Section 1227 of the Immigration and Nationality Act to see how criminal charges can lead to deportation, but remember: just being charged is not the same as being convicted.
 And that’s where an experienced defense attorney can make all the difference.

 At Stein-Conaway Law Firm, P.C., we approach every case with a deep understanding that criminal charges don’t exist in a vacuum.
 The outcome of your case can shape your future — your job, your relationships, your freedom, and, for many, your right to remain in the United States.
+As criminal defense attorneys, our job is to look beyond the immediate charge and anticipate the ripple effects.
+That’s why we:

-• Tailor Your Defense to the Big Picture: We don’t just focus on winning in court—we focus on resolving your case in a way that supports your life beyond it.
+- Tailor Your Defense to the Big Picture: We don’t just focus on winning in court—we focus on resolving your case in a way that supports your life beyond it.
 Whether you’re facing a misdemeanor or felony, we assess how the outcome could affect employment, housing, professional licensing, and immigration status.

-• Pursue Resolution with Precision: From seeking case dismissals to negotiating reduced charges or alternative sentencing, we leverage every legal avenue to lessen the long-term impact of a conviction.
+- Pursue Resolution with Precision: From seeking case dismissals to negotiating reduced charges or alternative sentencing, we leverage every legal avenue to lessen the long-term impact of a conviction.
 If you’re not a U.S. citizen, we work to optimize the chances that you will remain eligible for future opportunities in this country.

-• Fight Smart, From the Start: Every legal strategy is crafted with care—from scrutinizing the prosecution’s evidence to challenging unlawful searches, coerced confessions, or procedural missteps.
+- Fight Smart, From the Start: Every legal strategy is crafted with care—from scrutinizing the prosecution’s evidence to challenging unlawful searches, coerced confessions, or procedural missteps.
 Our aim is not just to defend you, but to position you for life after your case is resolved.

 If you’ve been charged with a crime and you’re not a U.S. citizen, it’s essential to:

-• Remain silent and request an attorney immediately
+- Remain silent and request an attorney immediately.

-• Let your defense attorney know about your immigration status from the start
+- Let your defense attorney know about your immigration status from the start.

 The sooner we understand your situation, the better we can defend your rights.

-Every criminal charge carries consequences, but if you’re not a U.S. citizen, the impact can go far beyond jail time or fines.
 Your ability to live, work, and build a life in this country may be hanging in the balance.
-A conviction today could threaten your immigration status today or tomorrow, close doors to future opportunities, and put you at risk of deportation—even if you’ve lived here for years or have deep roots in your community.
+A conviction today could threaten your immigration status, close doors to future opportunities, and put you at risk of deportation.
+At Stein-Conaway Law Firm, P.C., we understand that a strong defense is not just about what happens in the courtroom.

 If you’re facing criminal charges in San Luis Obispo County or Santa Maria, California and you’re worried about what’s next, don’t wait.
 Reach out to Stein-Conaway Law Firm, P.C. today to schedule a confidential consultation and get the defense you deserve.
+Contact us now or call us at 805-439-6069 to take the first step toward protecting your future.